le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 # Dell_G7_7588_OpenCore_Hackintosh
 ## Good new: There is an EFI folder created for Big Sur 11.0.1 Beta and can boot smoothy.
 You can use it.
-Both OpenCore and Clover :)
 ## Overview
 - Lastest macOS Catalina 10.15.7 (also a folder for Big Sur 11.0.1 Beta)
 - Bootloader: OpenCore 0.6.3